Alex Younger: Intelligence work

 Younger joined MI6 in 1991.
-He joined the service at the same time as Richard Tomlinson, who in his book The Big Breach, portrayed him as "Spencer", a St Andrews graduate and former Scots Guard who was recruited while working for the Halo Trust in Afghanistan.
+He joined the service at the same time as Richard Tomlinson, who in his book The Big Breach, portrayed him as "Spencer", a St Andrews graduate and former Scots Guardsman who was recruited while working for the Halo Trust in Afghanistan.

 Younger served in the Balkans during the Yugoslav Wars, Vienna, Dubai and in Afghanistan overseeing all SIS operations in country.
 Returning to the UK he became Head of Counter-Terrorism in 2009, in which role he was involved in security for the London Olympics 2012.
 He became deputy director in 2012, before being nominated as Chief in October 2014, succeeding Sir John Sawers on his retirement.

-In a leaked list of 160 MI6 agents—which was originally believed to have been released by Richard Tomlinson, although government officials subsequently "acknowledged that the list did not come from Mr Tomlinson"—Alex Younger is mentioned as having been posted to Vienna in 1995.
-As of 2015, Younger was paid a salary of between £160,000 and £164,999 by MI6, making him one of the 328 most highly paid people in the British public sector at that time.
+In a leaked list of 160 MI6 agents—which was originally believed to have been released by Richard Tomlinson, although government officials later acknowledged that the list did not come from Tomlinson—Younger is mentioned as having been posted to Vienna in 1995.
+As of 2015, Younger was paid a salary of between £160,000 and £164,999, making him one of the 328 most highly paid people in the British public sector at that time.

 Private sector

-In 2025 Younger joined the advisory board of Datenna, a "global provider of techno-economic intelligence on China", based in the Netherlands.
+In 2025, Younger joined the advisory board of Datenna, a "global provider of techno-economic intelligence on China", based in the Netherlands.

 Public views

 Russia

-In 2016 Younger said cyber-attacks, propaganda and subversion from hostile states pose a fundamental threat to European democracies including the UK.
-In a rare speech by an MI6 chief while in office, Younger did not specifically name Russia, but left no doubt that this was the target of his remarks.
+In 2016 Younger said that cyber-attacks, propaganda and subversion from "hostile states" posed a "fundamental threat" to European democracies including the UK.
+In a rare speech by an MI6 chief while in office, he did not specifically name Russia, but was widely believed to have been referring to it.

 In 2020 Younger described continuing Russian ambition to subvert Western democratic process through disinformation, which he ascribed to Russian fear of the quality of Western institutions and alliances.
-He advocated strong defences but warned that we should not magnify the effect of these relatively crude and unsophisticated attacks by exaggerating their effect.
-Nor should Western democracies allow these attacks to diminish their own responsibility for dealing with the things that caused division in their own countries.
-"The Russians did not create the things that divide us, we did that to ourselves."
+He advocated strong defences but warned that the West should not "magnify the effect of these relatively crude and unsophisticated attacks by exaggerating their effect."

-China and technology
+The People's Republic of China and technology

 In December 2018, Younger raised concerns about Huawei's role in the UK's new 5G mobile network.
-In 2020 he forecast continuing ideological divergence between the West and China given the premium that the Chinese Communist Party placed in preserving their interests.
+In 2020 he forecast continuing ideological divergence between the West and the PRC given the premium that the Chinese Communist Party placed in preserving their interests.
 He said that this would have significant security consequences that the West should anticipate and organise against.
 But it should also recognise the need for coexistence given that two value systems were likely to occupy one planet for the foreseeable future.
 He also called for the West to refocus on its own strengths: the quality of its alliances and innovation, rather than simply lamenting the rise of a competitor.